As of July 2023, there are over 1.6 million apps in the App Store and 3.55 million apps in the Google Play Store.

 Tips on acquiring new app users.

-1. Build a product that solves a problem: Really amazing apps solve a glaring problem.
+1. Build a product that solves a problem: Really amazing apps solve a glaring problem for any development company.
 Do you hate standing on the corner on a freezing cold night in an attempt to try to wave down a taxi cab?
 Use Lyft.
 Do you want to learn a language but don’t want to commute 45 minutes to sit in a classroom?
 Use Duolingo.
 Solve a problem.
 And do it in an awesome way.
 This will drive word of mouth referrals.
 Speaking of referrals…

 2. Build a referral program: Incentivize your early users to refer your app to their friends.
 Uber did a fantastic job by offering ride credits for people that referred the app to others: